Liability waivers

 The provider must take steps to bring the waiver to your attention

-However, if the waiver is on the ticket and brought to your attention when you buy your ticket, the ski resort may be able to rely on it.
+However, if the waiver is on the ticket and brought to your attention when you buy your ticket, the resort may be able to rely on it.

 The provider must “bring home” your understanding of the waiver